Introduction to Menopause

 and a woman's changing roles.

-A: Hot flashes appear as a result of decreasing estrogen levels.
-In response to this,
+Hot flashes occur from a decrease in estrogen levels.
+In response to this, your glands

-your glands release higher amounts of other hormones that affect the brain's thermostat,
+release higher amounts of other hormones that affect the brain's thermostat, causing

-causing your body temperature to fluctuate.
-Hormone therapy has been shown to relieve
+your body temperature to fluctuate.
+Hormone therapy has been shown to relieve some

-some of the discomfort of hot flashes for many women.
-However, the decision to start
+of the discomfort of hot flashes for many women.
+However, the decision to start using

-using these hormones should be made only after you and your health care provider have
+these hormones should be made only after you and your healthcare provider have evaluated

 To learn more about women's health, and specifically hormone therapy, the National